zigagiz/lovelettergame/README.md

 ![](LoveLetter.gif)
 <br><br>
 The result is a single page app that can host a game for 4 players.
 Front-end handles the rendering and user input, while the back-end handles all the logic, making sure every player has the same game state.
-Socket.io is used for client-server communication.
+Socket.io is used for server-client & client-server communication.
 The design is written in vanilla CSS.
 <br>
 <hr>